yast/yast-yast2/library/general/doc/Hooks.md

    the pattern `installation_finish_[0-9][0-9]_*`.
 Search results are logged.
 3. Have some files been found, they are executed sequentially by the numbers in their name.
 Results are saved and logged.
-4. Hook is considered as failed on of the executed files returns non-zero exit code.
+4. Hook is considered as failed if one of the executed files returns non-zero exit code.
 5. There will be a window displayed with list of all registered hooks with results among with files output if any of the file failed.